 Sorry to Bother You is a “socialist-must-see” indie film that “is earning so much money and critical acclaim,” as phrased by the socialist magazine Jacobin.
-The film stars Lakeith Stanfield (Get Out, Selma) as Cassius Green — Cash Green, baby — a down-on-life Oaklander who desperately needs a job to forestall eviction from his uncle’s garage.
+The film stars Lakeith Stanfield (Get Out, Atlanta) as Cassius Green — Cash Green, baby — a down-on-life Oaklander who desperately needs a job to forestall eviction from his uncle’s garage.
 An existential lack of purpose and self-worth lead Green to work as a telemarketer for no hourly pay.
 For a humiliating, brief bit of screen-time, Green meekly subsists on commission-only payments, until he realizes he has a gift: a convincingly happy-go-lucky “white voice” (dubbed over by actor David Cross).
 What follows is a quick ascension through the telemarketing ranks at RegelView, much to the chagrin of his low-ranking coworkers, who organize a union protest for better pay, and his activist-artist girlfriend Detroit (Tessa Thompson), who resents Green’s “morally emaciating” high-paying “Power Caller” position that assists in the sale of arms and slave labor for the corporation WorryFree.

 At its bare bones, Sorry to Bother You is a We’re Not Gonna Take It! story, but with a twist: Cassius Green does take it, and he takes it all the way to the top, where the movie’s jumbled third act spirals into horrific, horsey, sci-fi dystopia.